jaeeee/LeagueData/README.md

 Daniel Kwong (dkwon014@ucr.edu)
 + Project Setup (npm) and developed server and client for app.
 Wrote script in order to handle running all server and client
 + Server: ExpressJS, NodeJS, mongoose.
 Created models and routes to connect to DB.
 + Client: React front-end.
-Creates API requests to our server in order to display data (W.I.P)
+Started on styling using Google's Material Design.
+Creates API requests to our server in order to display data
 + MongoDB setup and connection to server (via mongoose)
 + Created API on back-end to provide data to front-end